cargo-generate/cargo-generate/README.md

 # include and exclude are exclusive, if both appear we will use include
 exclude = ["*.c"]
 ```

+The `cargo-generate.toml` file should be placed in the root of the template.
+If using the `subfolder` feature, the root is the `subfolder` inside the repository, though `cargo-generate` will look for the file in all parent folders until it reaches the repository root.

 ## Cargo gen - alias